The Insight You Never Apply Is Just Entertainment

 The research points to one intervention that consistently works: implementation intentions.
 The concept is simple but powerful—instead of vague goals ("I want to be a better listener"), you create specific if-then plans that link a situation to an action ("If I'm in a one-on-one meeting, then I will ask at least one open-ended question before offering my opinion").

-The effect is surprisingly large.
+The effect is surprisingly robust.
 Across 94 studies, implementation intentions showed a medium-to-large impact on behavior change.
-A 2024 meta-analysis expanded this to over 600 tests and confirmed the finding: when you connect an intention to a specific situational cue, you dramatically increase the odds of follow-through.
+A recent meta-analysis expanded this to over 600 tests and confirmed the finding: when you connect an intention to a specific situational cue, you meaningfully increase the odds of follow-through.

 This is the opposite of how most people approach learning.
 We extract insights from books and talks, store them somewhere, and hope we'll remember them when relevant.
 But the moment of relevance arrives, and the insight is nowhere to be found.
 It's buried in a note-taking app, trapped in a highlight, forgotten in a notebook.